JUNCTION-SPROUT/api/README.md

 # Manual

-### Hello! **We're growing sprouts, team sprout.👋**
+### Hello! **We're growing sprouts, team sprout.** 👋

-We use Power Apps to make **'sprout'**.
+We use Microsoft TEAMS, Azure and Power Apps to make **'sprout'**.
 For more information, see [Power Apps for developers](https://docs.microsoft.com/powerapps/#pivot=home&panel=developer).

 # 🌱 Introduction
 With the increase of remote work and multiple chat platforms, communication challenges only seem to increase, which can become a roadblock to productive collaboration.
-To help individuals keep up to date with any developments, we provide 🌱 **“Chat Q&A and Summarization Program”.** 🌱
+To help individuals keep up to date with any progress, we provide 🌱 **“Chat Q&A and Summarization Program”.** 🌱

 # 🌱 Function

-- **Summarization Program** : Users can capture specific range of dialogues using simple command.
-Then, the NLP machine learning API obtains these dialogues from Microsoft Teams to find out what the user wants to know.
+**Summarization Program** : Users can capture specific range of dialogues using simple command.
+And the NLPCloud API gets these dialogue contexts from Microsoft Teams to summarize for users using conversation summarization fine-tuned BART model.

-- **Chat QA** : The app serves as a chatbot that answers work-related questions based on previous conversations.
-It is a function based on NLP technology, too.
+**Chat QA** : The app serves as a Queation and Answering chatbot that gives work-related answers based in previous conversations.
+It is based on RoBERTa with squad2 dataset fine-tuned in HuggingFace API.
 With this, people can making the overall process more efficient.

 # 🌱 Development Environment

-- Microsoft’s Power Automate
+Microsoft’s Power Automate
-- Azure
+Azure Cosmos DB
-- Python
-- Power apps
+Power Apps
+PyTorch and HuggingFace, NLPCLoud API for ML
+AWS Lambda, EC2, API gateway
 We use Microsoft’s Power Automate, Azure, and Power apps to make **'sprout'**.
 With these low-/no-code way, we can develop worth app despite of short time.

 # 🌱 Setting

-### I**nstall and run applications**
+### **Install and run applications**

 1. You can run our app with any device such as phone, or tablet.
 If you are an Android user, download **'Power apps'** through the Google Store and if you are an Apple user, download **'Power apps'** through the App Store.